 Welcome to the Undergraduate Program

-If you are interested in people, in how they interact with and shape their social and natural worlds, then you are probably interested in history.
-Whether you are looking for courses, seek to complete a minor or are interested in a history major, here are a few things you should know.
+Are you curious about how and why the world came to be the way it is?
+Are you interested in understanding how individuals and organizations shape their social and natural environments?
+Do you ever wonder when the ‘traditional’ first was ‘new’?
+If so, you are probably interested in history!
+Whether you are looking for courses, seek to complete a minor, or are interested in a history major, here are a few things to get you started.

 Director of Undergraduate Studies

 Anne Berg, Ph.D.

 Inquiries of a general nature should be directed to firstname.lastname@example.org

 Send an email to email@example.com with your name, ID number, umich.edu address and term of graduation.